folbricht/desync/README.md

 desync extract -s /some/local/store -s ssh://192.168.1.1/path/to/casync.store/ somefile.tar.caibx somefile.tar
 ```

 Extract version 3 of a disk image using the previous 2 versions as seed for cloning (if supported), or copying.
-Note, when providing a seed like `-seed <file>.ext.caibx`, it is assumed that `<file>.ext` is available next to the index file, and matches the index.
+Note, when providing a seed like `--seed <file>.ext.caibx`, it is assumed that `<file>.ext` is available next to the index file, and matches the index.
 ```
 desync extract -s /local/store \
-  -seed image-v1.qcow2.caibx \
+  --seed image-v1.qcow2.caibx \
-  -seed image-v2.qcow2.caibx \
+  --seed image-v2.qcow2.caibx \
   image-v3.qcow2.caibx image-v3.qcow2
 ```

 Extract an image using several seeds present in a directory.
 Each of the `.caibx` files in the directory needs to have a matching blob of the same name.
 It is possible for the source index file to be in the same directory also (it'll be skipped automatically).
 ```
-desync extract -s /local/store -seed-dir /path/to/images image-v3.qcow2.caibx image-v3.qcow2
+desync extract -s /local/store --seed-dir /path/to/images image-v3.qcow2.caibx image-v3.qcow2
 ```

 Mix and match remote stores and use a local cache store to improve performance.